kittenchilly/BindingOfIsaac-CommunityVisualFixes2/readme.txt

 - Tweaked the palette of diagonal mom's knife. (though this likely never appears ingame)

 [h1]Familiars[/h1]
+- Makes Incubus play its unique Brimstone shooting animation if you have Brimstone.
+This change doesn't require the main mod.
+- Makes Ball of Bandages lv2, Rotten Baby, and Mongo Baby play their unique left facing sprites, which were previously unused.
+Mongo Baby's left facing sprites don't require the main mod.
+- Applies some new floating animations to Buddy in a Box.
 - Fixed many cases of missing outline of the bottom right of up/down facing sprites. (usually up)
 - Trimmed Lil Brimstone's outlines around the horns.
 - Smoothed outline of Mini Death, the prevous outline looked pretty bad.